Streamloots Strong will provide mental health support for the streaming community

 Streamloots raised money in November to enable influencers to better monetize their audiences, and now it is launching a mental health support program for those streamers and influencers.

-Valencia, Spain-based Streamloots wants to build an all-in-one platform for influencers.
+The Valencia, Spain-based company wants to build an all-in-one platform for influencers.
 Its new feature, Streamloots Strong, was built with Geek Therapeutics founder Dr. Anthony Bean and mental health advocate and talk show host Marie “Mxiety” Shanley.
 Streamloots Strong is now available to all qualifying affiliate and partner-level livestreamers, while all others are encouraged to learn more about the Streamer Mental Health Kit directly.

 “As we worked with more livestreamers, we found that many were facing increasing emotional stress, depression, anxiety, imposter syndrome, and a myriad of other mental health issues as a result of the demands of their profession,” CEO Alberto Martínez Guerrero said in a statement.
 “So we collaborated with Mxiety and Geek Therapeutics to create the Streamer Mental Health Kit.
 It’s now our obligation as Streamloots to take it a step further and make the program even more accessible for the livestreamers that we support, standing by our vision to provide the tools they need to build their own business, financially and emotionally.”